getify/foi-lang/formalization-work/Foi-Specification.md

 Per §6.3.3 do-block-compilation split, `State ~<<` composition compiles via the default route (compile-time expansion to nested `~<` / `~map`).

+Under the composition axis (§6 opener), `State` is a composing outer on `~<<`: successive steps chain via monadic bind, terminating at the block's terminal expression. `State` is not admitted on `~<*`, nor does it admit a compound-LHS -- state computations are synchronous, the state-changer shape (`< value, newState >`) has no async variant, and per-step Promise-lifting is not defined for `State`.

 ### §6.8 Promise

 A **Promise** is a monadic container for an `Either` value whose resolution may be immediate or deferred.
 Unlike `State` (§6.7), which is a deferred computation triggered by applying `%`, a `Promise` instance is either already resolved at construction or pending resolution by an external agent -- a **subject** (§6.8.2).
 Operations composed against a pending promise are automatically deferred until resolution; once resolved, further operations run synchronously.